Frequently Asked Questions

 Are dogs allowed?

 The site owner places a restriction on the number of dogs we are allowed, and they must be well behaved dogs.
-The charge for dogs is the same as for children.

 What about food and drink?